First Responders & Military

 - An estimated 22 veterans die by suicide each day, that is one veteran every 65 minutes.

-Several treatment options are available including EMDR, Cognitive Behavioral Therapy, and Cognitive Processing Therapy.
-We recognize the difficulties in reaching out to someone outside of your brother/sisterhood and respect you for taking these difficult steps to get the help you need.
+We recognize the difficulties in reaching out to someone outside of your brother/sisterhood for assistance and respect you for taking the step to contact us!

 *Miriam Heyman, et al., “The Ruderman White Paper on Mental Health and Suicide of First Responders,” Ruderman Family Foundation, April 2018.